RWS/studio-api-docs/apiconcepts/integration/content_connector.md

 ```
 ***

-Content Connector ViewControl
+## Content Connector ViewControl
---

-This class is responsible for rendering the UI and interacts with the controller described above for data retrieval.
+This class renders the UI and interacts with the controller for data retrieval.

 # [C#](#tab/tabid-4)
 ```cs